ibm-cloud-docs/watsonxdata/manage_access.md

 1. To remove a user for a component, complete the following steps:

+   A catalog admin or a user who belongs to a group with an admin role can remove their own access to the catalog.
+   {: note}

    1. Under the **Infrastructure** tab, click the **Display name** of the component in the table.